 Like others on this list, Dr. Bronner’s coconut oil is organic, unrefined, and freshly expeller-pressed, but this coconut oil takes sustainability up a notch.
-Dr. Bronner’s works with farmers in Sri Lanka who utilize regenerative farming practices that help enrich soil and reduce the carbon footprint, decreasing the impact on climate change.
-The regenerative organic certification also ensures that farmers, animals, and workers are all treated fairly during the entire process.
+Dr. Bronner’s works with Sri Lankan farmers who utilize regenerative farming practices that help enrich soil and reduce the carbon footprint, decreasing the impact on climate change.
+The Regenerative Organic Alliance certification also ensures that farmers, animals, and workers are all treated fairly during the entire process.

-Garden of Life uses cold-pressing, an extraction technique that relies on pressure rather than heat, oxygen, or chemical additives to turn raw organic coconuts into coconut oil with all of the flavor and nutrition locked in.
-With organic, vegan, and non-GMO certifications, it’s one of the highest quality coconut oils you can buy.
-And it comes in three sizes—14, 29, and 56 ounces—so you can purchase as much, or as little, as you want.
+Garden of Life uses cold pressing, an extraction technique that relies on pressure rather than heat, oxygen, or chemical additives to turn raw organic coconuts into coconut oil with all of the flavor locked in.
+With organic and non-GMO certifications, it’s one of the highest-quality coconut oils you can buy.
+It comes in three sizes, so you can purchase as much or as little as you want.

-Coconut oil has become a go-to source of healthy fat to add to smoothies or baked goods, but since it’s solid at room temperature, it can be difficult to incorporate into frozen drinks or batter without melting it first.
+Coconut oil has become a go-to ingredient for smoothies and baked goods, but since it’s solid at room temperature, it can be difficult to incorporate into frozen drinks or batter without melting it first.
 That’s where Nutiva’s Organic Liquid Coconut Oil comes in.

 Using a proprietary extraction technique that doesn’t involve chemicals or filler oils, Nutiva separates the fats from virgin coconut oil and turns them into an oil that remains liquid, even at cooler temperatures.
 The end result is a pure coconut oil that’s organic, unrefined, and easy to use.

 Unlike other types of coconut oil that are made from dried coconuts, virgin coconut oil is made from raw, fresh coconut meat in its most natural state.
 In addition to being virgin, BetterBody Foods coconut oil is organic, cold-pressed, and non-GMO.
-Because it undergoes less processing than other types of coconut oil, the smoke point isn’t as high—350 degrees Farehnheit instead of 425 degrees—but it’s still an excellent choice for medium-heat cooking and baking.
+Since it undergoes less processing than other types of coconut oil, the smoke point isn’t as high (350 degrees Fahrenheit instead of 425 degrees), but it’s still an excellent choice for medium-heat cooking and baking.